ApollonGT/mouse_logger/GUIDE.md

 In this part of the code we bind the `mousemove` event on the `body` html element, with the function defined above.
 So when the mouse moves we turn the `mustlog` flag to true.
 This means that something new has happened and we must log it.
 Also the `idleTime` is set to zero since we are not in the idle state anymore.
 Afterwords the `data` object is being updated with the new mouse position information.
-Thext the html table fields are being updated so we can have visually this information. `$('#x').html(data.x)` means:
+Next the html table fields are being updated so we can have visually this information. `$('#x').html(data.x)` means:
 *Find the element with `id="x"` and set its inner html to the value that is stored in `data.x`*.
 Then we check if the `data.mouseon` has a value.
 If not, it means the mouse was not on one of the elements of interest, so we set the value to 'empty space'.
 Finally we decide what to write in the `mouseon` field of the table displayed on the screen.
+If the mouse is on an element then additionally we keep the elements position (top, left) and dimensions (width, height).

 Lets see the next part of the script: